-Pope Francis, pontiff who highlighted plight of marginalised, dies at 88
+Pope Francis, pontiff who pushed church boundaries — but didn’t break them

 From the Vatican to the Arabian Peninsula

-Ties between the Church and Muslims around the world had soured when Francis’s predecessor Benedict XVI made a speech in September 2006 that was perceived as linking Islam to violence.
+Ties between the Church and Muslims around the world had soured when Francis’s predecessor, Benedict XVI, made a speech in September 2006 that was perceived as linking Islam to violence.

 Francis became the first pontiff ever to travel to the Arabian Peninsula.
-In February 2019, he landed in the United Arab Emirates where he met Sheikh Ahmed el-Tayeb, the grand imam of Cairo’s Al-Azhar Mosque.
+In February 2019, he landed in the United Arab Emirates, where he met Ahmed el-Tayeb, the grand imam of Cairo’s Al-Azhar Mosque.

-Together they signed a document rejecting religious fundamentalism, exhorting people to see in the other a “brother to support and love”.
-The pope had also met Sheikh el-Tayeb previously, in 2016 at the Vatican.
+Together, they signed a document rejecting religious fundamentalism, exhorting people to see in the other a “brother to support and love”.
+The pope had also met el-Tayeb previously, in 2016, at the Vatican.

-In another first, Francis in 2015 published the encyclical Laudato si’ (Praise be to you), in which he urged the world to address the threat of climate change while also stressing the need to rethink the economic balance between the industrialised and developing worlds.
+In another first, Francis, in 2015, published the encyclical Laudato si’ (Praise be to you), in which he urged the world to address the threat of climate change while also stressing the need to rethink the economic balance between the industrialised and developing worlds.

 Response to sexual abuse in the Church